subprotocol/subprotocol.github.io/_posts/2014-08-21-genetic-js.md

 ## Selection

 An algorithm can be either genetic or evolutionary depending on which selection operations are used.
-An algorithm is evolutionary if it only use a Single (select1) operator¸  If both Single and Pair-wise operations are used (and if crossover is implemented) it is genetic.
+An algorithm is evolutionary if it only uses a Single (select1) operator.
+If both Single and Pair-wise operations are used (and if crossover is implemented) it is genetic.

 | Select Type         | Required    | Description